iWinston/typeorm-plus/docs/relational-query-builder.md

     .add(category);
 ```

-This code is equivalent of doing this:
+This code is equivalent to doing this:

 ```typescript
 import {getManager} from "typeorm";